 Fisette, Paul R.

-Associate Dean, College of Natural Sciences and Professor, Building & Construction Technology
+Professor & Associate Dean, College of Natural Sciences

 Paul Fisette is Associate Dean, College of Natural Sciences at the University of Massachusetts, Amherst, MA.
 He is the past Department Head of Environmental Conservation and past Director of the Building & Construction Technology program.
 He is currently a Professor of Building & Construction Technology, and a Professor of Architecture at the University of Massachusetts, Amherst.
 Professor Fisette’s research and professional focus involves the performance of building systems, energy efficient construction, sustainable building practices, and the performance of building materials.
 His primary interest is Green Building, which involves the sustainable integration of natural and built environments and has taught a variety of courses that focus on the performance of structures, materials and construction practices.
 He is expert in how moisture moves and influences buildings and occupancy.
 Professor Fisette has authored more than 200 published works regarding building science and construction technology.
 Previous to his current position, he owned and operated a general contracting business and was senior editor with Progressive Builder Magazine, covering technical information and innovations of interest to residential building firms.
 Professor Fisette was a member of the National Academies Board on Infrastructure and the Constructed Environment (BICE) for six years, served on several National Academies expert panels, is contributing editor with The Journal of Light Construction, is a member of the National Institute of Building Science, and has served on a variety of editorial and professional advisory boards.